beginner137/hospital-readmission-prediction-model/README.md

+Project for Big Data Health Analytics CSE 6250
-The source data is ADMISSIONS.csv and NOTEEVENTS.csv
+The source data is ADMISSIONS.csv and NOTEEVENTS.csv from MIMIC III database